ILLIXR/ILLIXR/docs/docs/contributing/pull_request.md

             git push <illixr-remote> issue-123.{0,1}-fixing-bug                 ## Push new checkpointed branches to remote git push <illixr-remote> issue-123-fixing-bug --force-with-lease    ## Force update issue-123-fixing-bug

-        > Note:
+        !!! note

             The term _alias_ here is used to refer to branches which point to the same commit.
             This usage is different from standard [Git Aliases][4] used for git command shortcuts.

         After checkpointing, your local repository should look as follows: